DolphinWorld/udacitySelfDrivingCourse/P3/writeup_report.md

 I finally randomly shuffled the data set and put 30% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 10 as evidenced by validation loss start flatten out.
+The ideal number of epochs was 6 indicated by ModelCheckpoint and LossCallback.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.